TurboWarp/packager/README.md

 We use GitHub Actions and GitHub Pages to manage our deployment.
 If you want to do this too:

  - Fork the repository on GitHub and push your changes.
- - Go to your fork's settings on GitHub and enable GitHub Pages with the source set to the gh-pages branch.
+ - Go to your fork's settings on GitHub and enable GitHub Pages with the source set to GitHub Actions.
- - Go to the "Actions" tab and enable GitHub Actions if it isn't already enabled
+ - Go to the "Actions" tab and enable GitHub Actions if it isn't already enabled.
  - Go to your fork > Actions > Deploy > Manually run the action on the branch of your choice (probably master).
- - Your site will be automatically built and deployed.
+ - In a few minutes, your site will automatically be built and deployed to GitHub Pages.

 ### Branding